nannerpusser/wordup/README.md

 Installation:

 - Clone the repository
 - Install the required dependencies.
-Pipfile, since I know you use pipenv like all God-fearing Python men do.
+Pipfile, since I know you use pipenv like all God-fearing Python men do. 👼
-- ``pip install customtkinter`` etc.
+- ``pip install customtkinter`` mainly.
 - Run the app.py file and please don't laugh.